Work with solutions

 First time users may need to confirm that the Arm Tools Environment Manager extension can automatically

-activate the workspace and download the tools specified in the vcpkg-configuration.json
+activate the workspace and download the tools specified in the vcpkg-configuration.json file included in a

 project.

-file that contains valuable information about the hardware setup and
+A typical Blinky example includes a REAMDE.md file that contains valuable information about the hardware setup and

 specific tasks that need to be done before working with the target board: